Xyene/sphere2cube/README.md

                         format to use when saving faces, i.e. "PNG" or "TGA"
 ```

+Output formats supported depend on the Blender installation, but will generally be TGA, IRIS, HAMX, FTYPE, JPEG, MOVIE, IRIZ, RAWTGA, AVIRAW, AVIJPEG, PNG, BMP, and FRAMESERVER.

 For example, to render a 2048-resolution TGA cubemap from `source.jpg`, we could use:
 ```
 $> sphere2cube source.jpg -r2048 -f TGA